-- Rule 26.4: Counsel will question witnesses from a reasonable distance.
-Before approaching the witness, counsel must obtain permission of the military judge.
-Counsel and witnesses should not position themselves so as to block the view of the military judge, members, the accused, or counsel. - EJCR 26.5: Live, in-person testimony from witnesses is required (in the absence of a stipulation of expected testimony) during trial on the merits. will cooperate with witnesses whose absence from duty or job is especially disruptive to mission accomplishment or essential services, so long as a fair, expeditious trial is not sacrificed.
-Failure to timely litigate denials of witness requests are not considered proper cause for requesting telephonic testimony.
+- EJCR 26.7: Live, in-person testimony from witnesses is required (in the absence of a stipulation of expected testimony) during trial on the merits.
+The court will cooperate with witnesses whose absence from duty or job is especially disruptive to mission accomplishment or essential services, so long as a fair, expeditious trial is not sacrificed.
+Failure to timely litigate denials of witness requests are not considered proper cause for requesting remote testimony.
+If either side desires to call a witness to testify remotely, counsel shall notify the military judge by the motions filing deadline so that appropriate rulings and coordination may be made.
 Nothing in this rule shall be construed to limit or alter the military judge's discretion or responsibilities under M.R.E.
-611. Counsel shall notify the military judge when witnesses are expected to be remotely or telephonically presented by the motions filing deadline so that appropriate rulings and coordination may be accomplished.
-See Rule 32 below for further guidance on remote testimony. - EJCR 26.6: For military judge alone guilty plea cases, counsel are encouraged to list the number of anticipated sentencing witnesses in the PTIR.
+611. See Rule 32 below for further guidance on remote testimony. - EJCR 26.8: For military judge alone guilty plea cases, counsel shall list the number of anticipated sentencing witnesses in the PTIR.